ianw3214/bananana/README.md

 The server usually broadcasts the commands to each client, since none of the game state is handled on the client side.
 However, there are cases where we want to send messages to just a client, for things like requesting inventory data or other client specific data.

+The identification of player data between server and database has to be done by name since all the firestore collections are identified by name.

 ## TODOs (GAME)

 - Serialize map objects so things aren't hard coded